hershellayton95/typescript/README.txt

-Add property modifiers
+Extend an interface

-Add property modifiers to the object types in exercise-2-add-property-modifiers-start.ts.
+Extend the existing interface in exercise-3-extend-an-interface-start.ts.